Bulgarian cuisine, Food & Drinks

 Add 2 cupfuls hot water and boil.
 When spinach is almost cooked, add rice, another cup of water.

-Serve with yoghurt, either hot, or cold.
+At the end, serve with yoghurt, either hot, or cold.

 INGREDIENTS: 2-3 tomatoes, 3-4 peppers, 1 onion, 2-3 spoonfuls of vegetable oil, parsley, pinch of salt, white cheese (200 g) 2 eggs.

 METHOD: Cut the onions and fry until brown, add the peppers cut into strips, the tomatoes and the salt.
 When fried, add the white cheese, eggs and parsley and fry to taste.
 Serve hot.

 CHIKEN KAVARMA a la SLIVEN sine, Food & Drinks – 10 Bulgarian Recipes

 1900 g chicken meat, 200 g onions, 100 g vegetable oil, 10 g flour, 3 g paprika, 2 g savory, 10 g salt.

 Cut the bird up into portions and fry or boil in hot fat (butter or vegetable oil.
 Add the finely chopped onion, which is salted till it softens, flavour with paprika and pour water over this mixture.
 Ten minutes before it is ready sprinkle with ground savory.
 After the mixture is ready, with all ingredients in it, put it in earthenware and let it bake until it’s ready at low fire.

 The sauce is thickened at the last moment with a roux made with raw flour, cooked at a low temperature.
 Serve the KAVARMA hot.